anmonteiro/ocaml.org/CONTRIBUTING.md

 > Contribute to the [OCaml Books](https://ocaml.org/books).

 You can add a new OCaml book by creating a new Markdown file in [data/books/](data/books/).
 For instance: [ocaml-from-the-very-beginning.md](data/books/ocaml-from-the-very-beginning.md).

+### <a name="content-cookbook"></a>Add a Recipe to the OCaml Cookbook

+The OCaml cookbook is a place where OCaml developers share how to solve common tasks in OCaml using packages from the OCaml ecosystem.

+Here are the steps to contribute a recipe for an existing task:
+* Find the task in the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file
+* Go to the task folder inside [data/cookbook/](data/cookbook/) which has the same name as the task's `slug`
+* Create a `.ml` file containing the recipe and a Yaml header with metadata about the recipe.

+If the recipe does not fit into any existing task, you also need to create a task.
+Add a `task:` entry in [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file.
+Fields `title`, `description` and `slug` are mandatory.
+The task must be located under a relevant `category:` field.

+Finally, it is also possible to create and organize groups of tasks by creating new categories.
+Categories are recursive and may have subcategories, which are full categories too.
+A task listed in [data/cookbook/tasks.yml](data/cookbook/tasks.yml) may have no recipes yet.
+The other way, it is not allowed to have a task folder in [data/cookbook/](data/cookbook/) which does not correspond to a task from the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file, it triggers a compilation error.

+Each recipe is a way to perform a task using a combination of open-source libraries.

 ### <a name="content-recurring-event"></a>Add A Recurring Event